 We all like to have a good moan about clients.
 We don't mean to be ungrateful.
-We respect them and know they help pay the bills but my goodness, sometimes we just want to run for the hills don't we?
+We respect them and know they help pay the bills, but my goodness, sometimes we want to run for the hills, don't we?
 The things they say and do can drive us mad.

 This annoyance can start even before we've begun working for them.
-Like with their first email.
+Like with the client's first email.
 Or their lack of a brief.
 And the pain continues as we serve them.
 Late payment of invoices springs to mind.
 Or perhaps interrupting us during weekends when we're supposed to be relaxing.

 How do you tackle these common issues without losing the client?
 And when do you know when it's time to walk away?
 (Disclaimer: all clients come with their challenges, so think long and hard before you make any drastic changes.)

 Here are some common scenarios, along with some helpful suggestions and tips on how to deal with each one.

 They want you to pitch for free and go up against six other studios or agencies